vryy/4C/CONTRIBUTING.md

 * Passing code check, e.g. no trailing white spaces, proper Doxygen style, ...
 * No build errors and warnings
-* All tests are passing
+* All tests are passing.
-* Passing code inspection by one of your fellow developers
+* Approval of the changes by at least one respective code owner (cf. `<path/to/baci-source-code>/.gitlab/CODEOWNERS.md`)

 #### Push your branch to GitLab